lizloutrage/trophic_ecology_mesopelagic/README.md

 <!-- badges: end -->

-The aim of the `trophic_ecology_mesopelagic` project is to reproduce analysis performed is the paper by Loutrage et al., .
+The aim of the `trophic_ecology_mesopelagic` project is to reproduce analysis performed is the paper by Loutrage et al.,2024 .

+## Data:

+All raw data are available in the online directory data.InDoRES platform
+<https://data.indores.fr/> (any use must include the reference and DOI):

+- DOI of the trawling data set: <https://doi.org/10.48579/PRO/AIKOEB>
+- DOI of the isotopic data set: <https://doi.org/10.48579/PRO/D7MBHB>

 ## Overview